-This intensive 2-day module provides training in Prolonged Exposure (PE) Therapy, an evidence- based treatment for PTSD described in the manual, Prolonged Exposure Therapy for PTSD - Therapist Guide, by Foa et al., 2007.
+This intensive 2-day module provides training in Prolonged Exposure (PE) Therapy, an evidence-based treatment for PTSD described in the manual, Prolonged Exposure Therapy for PTSD - Therapist Guide, by Foa et al., 2019 (2nd Edition).
 It covers the empirical and theoretical support for PE and reviews the main clinical techniques used in this structured protocol.
-Step-by-step instructions for conducting PE therapy sessions, including in vivo and imaginal exposure, along with strategies for working with over- and under-engaged patients and other difficult cases, are shared.
+Step-by-step instructions for conducting PE therapy sessions, including in vivo and imaginal exposure, along with strategies for working with overand under-engaged patients and other difficult cases, are shared.
 Videotaped examples of PE cases are used to demonstrate therapist skills.
 Participants are expected to do role-plays in class to practice PE techniques, and they must attend both days.
+There is a 30-day post-training time period to complete CE requirements.